 - 0.9% Got off trail but returned later

 - 0.2% Switched direction hiked

 In this section, we examine the data collected from this year's class who actually started the trail.
 If you're interested in the overall picture of the (expected) PCT Class of 2020 (including NOGO), then check out Part 1 of the survey.
-I'll be following up this post (the one you're reading now) with a comparison of the hikers who canceled their hikes and those who chose to hike the trail.
+I'll be following up on this post (the one you're reading now) with a comparison of hikers who canceled their hikes and those who chose to hike the trail.